PeoHP2308/FCJ-Workshop-Official/content/4-EventParticipants/4.5-Event5/_index.md

 ### 1. Security Foundation & Core Principles

 * **Core Principles:** Emphasis on the necessity of **Least Privilege**, **Zero Trust** (never trust, always verify), and **Defense in Depth** (layered defense).

 * **Shared Responsibility Model:** Clarifying the boundary of responsibility: AWS is responsible for the security **of the Cloud** (infrastructure, physical), while the Customer is responsible for security **in the Cloud** (data, IAM, configuration).

 ### 2. Pillar 1: Identity & Access Management (IAM)

 * **Modern Architecture:** Avoid using **long-term credentials** (long-lived Access Keys) for users.
 Prioritize **Roles** for services and **IAM Identity Center** (SSO) for users.

 * **Multi-Account Control:** Apply **Service Control Policies (SCPs)** at the AWS Organizations level and **Permission Boundaries** to set maximum limits for delegated permissions.

 * **Mini Demo:** Demonstration of using **Access Analyzer** and the policy simulator tool to verify and validate access rights before deployment.

 ### 3. Pillar 2: Detection

 * **Continuous Monitoring:** Utilize **CloudTrail** (at the Organization level) to log all API actions, **GuardDuty** for ML-powered abnormal threat detection, and **Security Hub** to aggregate findings.

 * **Detection-as-Code:** Defining detection rules as code (e.g., Lambda, CloudFormation) to automate deployment and management.

 ### 4. Pillar 3: Infrastructure Protection

 * **Network Segmentation:** Separate application tiers (Web, App, DB) using **VPC segmentation**.
 Clearly distinguish the roles of **Security Groups** (stateful) and **NACLs** (stateless).

 * **Perimeter Defense:** Deploy **WAF** (Web Application Firewall) and **Shield** to protect applications against DDoS and Layer 7 attacks.

 ### 5. Pillar 4: Data Protection

 * **Encryption:** Ensure data is encrypted both **at-rest** (stored in S3, EBS, RDS) and **in-transit** (transmitted via TLS/SSL).

 * **Key and Secrets Management:** Use **KMS (Key Management Service)** to manage primary encryption keys, control key policies, and key rotation.
 Use **Secrets Manager** to store and automatically **rotate** secrets (database passwords, API keys).

 ### 6. Pillar 5: Incident Response

 * **IR Lifecycle:** Guidance on adhering to the AWS standard lifecycle (Prepare, Detect, Respond, Recover).

 * **Response Automation:** Develop automated **Playbooks** using **Lambda or Step Functions** for common incidents like compromised IAM keys or EC2 malware detection.
 Key steps include **Snapshot, isolation, and evidence collection**.

-## ASSESSMENT AND NEXT STEPS

-**Assessment:**

-The event provided a detailed and comprehensive map of security on AWS, going beyond individual services to connect them within a holistic architectural framework (Well-Architected).
-The knowledge is particularly valuable for developers/Ops to ensure that newly deployed systems adhere to the highest security standards (Zero Trust).

-**Proposed Next Steps:**

-1.  **Current Project Audit:** Apply the **Security Pillar** checklist to assess the project currently being coded/deployed.
-Focus especially on IAM (Least Privilege) and Data Protection (Encryption).

-2.  **Implement Detection-as-Code:** Integrate **CloudTrail** and **GuardDuty** into the development/testing environment.
-Begin defining alerting rules as code for anomalous behavior.

-3.  **Advanced Learning:** Research the **AWS Security Specialty Certification** to consolidate knowledge on the 5 security pillars.

 ## Event Photos.